 Allow yourself to slow down, and find time for some moments of self-reflection.
 This can just be some quiet time with yourself or taking 5 minutes out of your day to drink a cup of tea without any screen time or distractions.
 If you’re thinking about introducing a mindfulness practice into your daily routine, experiment with a few different methods and see what works best for you.
 Breathing exercises, mindful walking, repeating words of affirmation are all great places to start!

-Take time for self reflection – whether it’s starting a meditation practice or taking 10 minutes out of your day to drink a cup of tea without any screen time or distractions.
-Check in with your mind and body.
-Ask yourself, “how are you feeling today?”
-Pausing and checking in with yourself and your well-being, or meditating is a key element in tackling stress management.
+It’s so important to take that moment to check in with your mind and body.
+Ask yourself, “how am I feeling today?”
+Pausing and checking in with yourself and your well-being, and answering yourself honestly, is a key element in tackling stress management.

-Be mindful about what you’re putting in your body, and try not to eat at least 1 hour before you go to sleep.
-Meal plan and eat in-season fruits and vegetables to ensure you are eating them at the peak of freshness and nutritional value.
-Here is a short list of in season fruits and vegetables for fall:
+Now’s the season to really have some fun creating with in-season fruits and vegetables.
+Eating seasonally ensures that you are eating the food at the peak of their freshness and nutritional value.
+Here is a short list of in-season fruits and vegetables for fall:

 - Bok choy